miraland-labs/miraland/docs/src/getstarted/hello-world.md

 Click on the red status indicator button at the bottom left of the screen, (optionally) save your wallet's keypair file to your computer for backup, then click "**Continue**".

-After your Playground Wallet is created, you will notice the bottom of the window now states your wallet's address, your SOL balance, and the Solana cluster you are connected to (Devnet is usually the default/recommended, but a "localhost" [test validator](./local.md) is also acceptable).
+After your Playground Wallet is created, you will notice the bottom of the window now states your wallet's address, your MLN balance, and the Miraland cluster you are connected to (Devnet is usually the default/recommended, but a "localhost" [test validator](./local.md) is also acceptable).

-## Create a Solana program
+## Create a Miraland program

-The code for your Rust based Solana program will live in your `src/lib.rs` file.
+The code for your Rust based Miraland program will live in your `src/lib.rs` file.
 Inside `src/lib.rs` you will be able to import your Rust crates and define your logic.
-Open your `src/lib.rs` file within Solana Playground.
+Open your `src/lib.rs` file within Miraland Playground.

 ### Import the `solana_program` crate

-At the top of `lib.rs`, we import the `solana-program` crate and bring our needed items into the local namespace:
+At the top of `lib.rs`, we import the `miraland-program` crate and bring our needed items into the local namespace:

 ```rust
 use solana_program::{